Last Updated on 13/07/2023 by secretmoona

 As well as boat trips, there are many canoe and kayaking companies that can organise your trip for different distances of the river, such as 8km or 15km.
-They take you up the river, and you complete the distance back to the starting point, with no time limit set.
-Many times we would stop somewhere along the river for lunch, but it’s perfect for taking your own picnics too and stopping your own private beach along the way.
+They take you up the river, and you complete the distance back to the starting point with no time limit set.
+Many times we would stop somewhere along the river for lunch, but it’s perfect for taking your own picnics, too and stopping at your own private beach along the way.

 If the weather gets too hot, why not check out one of many caves that you can tour in the valley, such as the Le Gouffre de Proumeyssac.
 Filled with special but natural formations, this cave is perfect for all ages to explore.
 They provide special tours where you can descend in a basket to the bottom of the cave and a light show inside at special times.
 The Dordogne is definitely a location I would go back to in a heartbeat, perfect for exploration for all ages and lots of activities all year round.

 Versailles Castle by Rashmi and Chalukya from Go Beyond Bounds | Facebook | Twitter